 Grimsdyke Road Parking Review

 The Hatch End Litter Pick-Up is now being run jointly by 1st Hatch End Scout Group and the Hatch End Association.
-The next date is:
+The dates for 2022 are:

 Details as follows:

 - 10am-12 noon

 - Start outside 1st Hatch End Scout Group HQ, off the car park between Leeway Close and Grimsdyke Road (behind Kwik Fit), HA5 4JB

 - Collect a litter picker, gloves, a bag and tabard, or use your own equipment if you have it

 - Pick up litter wherever you like in the local Hatch End area

 - Return bags to designated place (TBC) for collection by Harrow Council